-11 th SPAW Conference of Parties Decisions Status/Action(s) Taken 1.
-Encourage the governments of the region, which have not yet done so, to become Contracting Parties to the SPAW Protocol in On-going particular the Mesoamerican Region.
-Regional Workshops convened with Non-Contracting Parties in Dec.
+11th SPAW Conferen ace of Parties Decisions Status/Action(s) Taken 1.
+Encourage the governments of the region, which have not yet done so, to become Contracting Parties to the SPAW Protocol in particular the Mesoamerican Region.
+2. Urge all Contracting Parties and others in a position to do so On-going Regional Workshops convened with Non-Contracting Parties in Dec.
 2021 and bilateral discussions and outreach took place to identify how best this support could be provided.
 Workshop Reports and Needs Assessment Matrix available.
-Outreach made CCAD, MesoAmerican Barrier Reef Project and ELAW to support ratification of Mesoamerican countries 2.
-Urge all Contracting Parties and others in a position to do so to increase voluntary contributions to the Regional Trust Fund.
-On-going Secretariat has engaged in communication and/or discussions with countries regarding contributions including Anguilla, Dominica, Dominican Republic, Cuba France, Grenada and USA.
-3. Request the Secretariat and the RACs to strengthen the integration between the LBS and SPAW Protocols including On-going cross-representation of experts between Working Groups.
-A representative of SPAW-RAC participated in the Regional ICEP Workshop hosted by the LBS RACs in July 2022.
+Outreach made CCAD, MesoAmerican Barrier Reef Project and ELAW to support ratification of Mesoamerican countries On-going to increase voluntary contributions to the Regional Trust Fund.
+Secretariat has engaged in communication and/or discussions with countries regarding contributions including Anguilla, Dominica, Dominican Republic, Cuba France, Grenada and USA.
+3. Request the Secretariat and the RACs to strengthen the integration between the LBS and SPAW Protocols including cross-representation of experts between Working Groups.
+On-going A representative of SPAW-RAC participated in the Regional ICEP Workshop hosted by the LBS RACs in July 2022.
 Limited capacity impacted the ability to have comprehensive cross participation but there was greater integration across the two programme areas 4.
 Approve the "Workplan and Budget of the Specially Protected Areas and Wildlife (SPAW) Sub-programme for the 2021-2022 Biennium" (UNEP (DEPI)/CAR WG.42/3 Rev.1) as presented to the meeting, including the amendments proposed by the Working Group.
 Completed SPAW Workplan and Budget 2021-2022 approved by COP11 and adopted by IGM19 and implemented by the Secretariat (See UNEP (DEPI)/CAR WG.42/3 Rev.1) 5.
 Urge Contracting Parties to respond to the requests of the Secretariat to nominate experts to the Working Groups established by the Contracting Parties.
 Completed Terms of Reference was finalised in January 2022.
 Experts for the Working Groups were nominated and meetings were convened from June 2022 onwards.
 No further action.
 6. Adopt the Recommendations of the Ninth Meeting of the Scientific and Technical Advisory Committee to the SPAW Protocol as contained in UNEP/(DEPI)/CAR WG.42/8.
 Completed 7.
 Request the SPAW Bureau to consider the need, role and opportunity to create a new Committee or Working Group as referenced in SPAW STAC9 Recommendation IV (4), and that the Bureau report to STAC10 and COP12.
 On-going A proposal was sent to the SPAW Bureau by Secretariat regarding the role of the SPAW Bureau to provide oversight to the SPAW Protocol and recommending that it be placed under the Convention Bureau.
 Responses received from all Bureau members and initial discussions held during Convention Bureau Meeting in December 2022.